| Search our quarter-million Q&As |

-Is Hydrogen Embrittlement a Concern in Mild Steel
+-----Is Hydrogen Embrittlement a Concern in Mild Steel

-Without knowing the dangers of hydrogen embrittlement, several weeks ago I used muriatic acid ⇦this on eBay or Amazon [affil links] to strip the rust from a very expensive motorcycle frame made of tig welded 1020 DOM .120 wall steel.
+Without knowing the dangers of hydrogen embrittlement, several weeks ago I used muriatic acid ⇦ on eBay or Amazon [affil link] to strip the rust from a very expensive motorcycle frame made of tig welded 1020 DOM .120 wall steel.
 It was not dipped in the acid.
 I sprayed in on, and scrubbed it down with a scotchbrite pad.
 This process took about an hour, then I nuetralized it, and put Ospho rust inhibitor on it.
 Now that I've learned of hydrogen embrittlement, I'm afraid that I have ruined the frame.
 Should I be concerned?

 Bill McKinleyhobbyist - Nederland, Texas , USA